Have you been injured, are you undergoing surgery or do have recent scars?

 - A multivitamin that includes B12 and iron (to help bone marrow to form new blood cells) is good while an amino acid supplement that contains glutamine would be the cherry on the top.

 If you have undergone oral surgery, this can be more difficult because you need to eat well.
 Yet some patients lose weight after oral surgery because of difficulty eating plus any nausea they feel.
 Again if you know you are going to have surgery, build up your immune system and levels of vitamins beforehand.
 Lay in a stock of nutritious soft or liquid food such as liquid dietary supplements designed for cancer patients and rich broths and smoothies.
-You will find great recipes for smoothies containing every kind of healthy fruit and vegetables.
-You will be able to get all the nutrition you need from these.
-Here for lots of ideas.
+There are plenty of online recipes for smoothies containing every kind of healthy fruit and vegetables, providing lots of scope for good nutrition.

 Coping with pain and encouraging healing